What Is Trimethoprim? Uses, How It Works and How to Get It in the UK

 Order Trimethoprim →What Is Trimethoprim?

-Trimethoprim is a commonly prescribed antibiotic in the UK, primarily used to treat urinary tract infections (UTIs).
-It belongs to a class of antibiotics known as dihydrofolate reductase inhibitors — it works by disrupting the bacteria’s ability to produce folic acid, a vital nutrient for their growth and survival.
-By blocking this process, trimethoprim prevents bacteria from multiplying and allows the body’s immune system to clear the infection.
+Trimethoprim is a commonly prescribed antibiotic in the UK, used primarily to treat urinary tract infections (UTIs).
+It belongs to a class of antibiotics known as dihydrofolate reductase inhibitors — it works by disrupting the bacteria’s ability to produce folic acid, a nutrient essential for their growth and survival.
+By blocking this process, trimethoprim stops bacteria multiplying and allows the body’s immune system to clear the infection.

-- UTIs and cystitis — bladder and kidney infections.
-NICE second-line recommendation after nitrofurantoin
+- UTIs and cystitis — bladder infections in women; the main use.
+NICE second-line after nitrofurantoin

 - Chest infections — certain respiratory bacterial infections (less common)